njszym/XRD-AutoAnalyzer/README.md

 ## Usage example

 A pre-trained model for the Li-Mn-Ti-O-F chemical space is available in the ```Example/``` directory.
-To classify the experimentally measured patterns tabulated in the ```Spectra/``` sub-folder, run the following:
+To classify the experimental patterns in the ```Spectra/``` sub-folder, run the following:

 ```
 python run_CNN.py
 ```

-The process should take about 10 seconds per spectrum on a single CPU.
-If multiple spectra are present, parallelization across all available CPU will be executed by default.
-Once all classifications are made, the predicted phases will be printed along with their associated probabilities.
+The process should take about 1-2 minutes.
+Runtime is typically ~10 seconds per spectrum on a single CPU, but may vary from system to system.
+Parallelization is also possible, and all available CPU will be utilized by default.

+Once all spectra have been classified, each set of predicted phases will be printed along with their associated probabilities (%).
+These represent the confidence associated with each predicted phase.
+Generally, higher values of confidence are associated with more reliable predictions.

 ## Training the model for new compositions